 This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

-The Northern Territory is the least populated part of Australia, but it’s one of the most interesting and beautiful.
+The Northern Territory is the least populated part of Australia, but it’s one of the most fascinating and beautiful.
 There are a lot of landmarks in the Northern Territory that reflect the region’s beauty and diversity.

 From Uluru and Kata Tjuta in the Red Centre, Darwin and Arnhem Land in the Top End and lesser-known NT landmarks like the Mataranka thermal pools, there are plenty of places to see while you’re there.